tongro2025/Descent-AI/README.md

 - **No sensitive data**: This repository contains no actual competition data
 - **Environment variables**: All sensitive configuration is externalized
 - **Git ignore**: Sensitive files are automatically excluded from version control
+- **Security warning**: Never commit .env files or service account keys.
+Use .env.example as template only.

 ### Safe Configuration
 ```bash